johnbywater/peto/README.md

 The respiratory aspect means the virus is transmitted during the course of physical social interaction, which is unavoidable for many human activities on which society depends.
-Its novelty means there is no vaccine (and none expected for at least one year, perhaps two).
+Its novelty means there is no vaccine (and the responsible view seems to be the none is expected for at least one year, perhaps two).

 The virus causes no symptoms in some people.
-But of those people who do develop symptoms, some people will recover and some people will die.
+But of those people who do develop symptoms, some will recover and some will die.
 The dispositions to different outcomes are not very well understood, but age seems to be a strong factor, with older individuals being more at risk than younger ones.
-The outcome depends upon individual biological reaction to being infected, partly their immune system response but also other factors that are not fully understood.
 If the number of infected people reaches the point where more people develop severe symptoms than a health service has capacity to care for, the proportion of infected people who die (the case fatality rate) may increase.

-Respiratory viruses are relatively easily transmitted from person to person because they can exit through exhalation of droplets (including aerosol) is subsequently inhaled by another person.
-The can also be transmitted more indirectly by touching contaminated surfaces and then areas of the face such as eyes, mouth, and nose.
-Surface contamination can result from droplets landing on the surface and possibly from fecal smears.
+Respiratory viruses are relatively easily transmitted from person to person through exhalation of droplets (including aerosol) that are subsequently inhaled by another person.
+Virus can also be transmitted indirectly by touching contaminated surfaces and then touching parts of the face such as eyes, mouth, and nose.
+Surface contamination may result from exhaled droplets landing, from fecal smears, and from contact with other contaminated surfaces.

 The average number of people that become infected by an infected person can vary.
-If the number of people who are infected by an infectious person is greater than one, then over time the number of cases of tends to increase exponentially.
+If the number of people who are infected by an infectious person is greater than one, then over time the number of cases tends to increase exponentially.
 However, if the number of people who are infected by an infectious person is less than one, then over time the number of cases tends to decrease exponentially.
-This number is sometimes referred to as the "reproduction number" and varies according to the period of infectiousness, the degree of physical interaction, and the modes of transmission.
+This number is sometimes referred to as the "reproduction number" and varies according to the period of infectiousness, the degree of physical interaction, the modes of transmission, and the proportion of susceptible individuals in the population.
+The number of susceptible individuals can vary as infected people recover, and also through mass vaccination, if a vaccine is available.

-Since the period of infectiousness may simply be a property of the the virus itself, attempts to reduce the reproduction number tend to focus on mitigating modes of transmission ("catch it, kill it, bin it", "wash your hands", personal protective equipment) during physical interaction, and on reducing the degree of physical interaction ("stay at home").
+Since the period of infectiousness is perhaps a function of the virus itself, attempts may be made to reduce the reproduction number.
+It is possible to try inhibiting modes of transmission through public health campaigns ("catch it, kill it, bin it", "wash your hands") and use of personal protective equipment (masks, respirators, eye shields, etc), to attempt a reduction in the degree of physical interaction ("stay at home", physical distancing).
 Quarantines prevent infected people from infecting other people by physical isolation for the period during which they are thought to be infectious ("stay at home").
-Quaranines may be universal if infectious individuals cannot be distinguished from non-infectious individuals, or selective if infectious individuals can be distinguished from non-infectious individuals.
+Quarantines may be universal if infectious individuals cannot be distinguished from non-infectious individuals, or selective if infectious individuals can be distinguished from non-infectious individuals.
+Quarantines can be voluntary (self-isolation at home) or enforced (house arrest, incarceration).
+Quarantines may be organised in cohorts to avoid infecting other members of a household, prison, or hospital.

-When mitigating modes of transmission are insufficient, without implementing quarantine, most people will eventually become infected.
+There are therefore policy choices to be made.
+When the reproduction number is great enough to cause a mass epidemic, without implementing a quarantine strategy, most people will eventually become infected.
 This option may over time lead to "herd immunity" if the individuals that recover sustain resistance to reinfection.
-However this approach will lead to a large number deaths, and may take some time for all the individuals susceptible to developing severe symptoms to die.
+However this "do nothing" approach may lead to mass deaths, and it may take some time for all the individuals susceptible to developing severe symptoms to die.
 And any herd immunity may fade away, or be deprecated by mutation of the virus.
-This is the "let rip" or "mass deaths" or "take it on the chin" strategy advocated by the UK Conservative government in early 2020.
+A public reaction may follow from these consequences, unless this strategy is disguised, by for example pretending or promising to adopt a different strategy without actually doing so.

 The alternatives to the "mass deaths" strategy are the various quarantine strategies.
 Infected individuals can be quarantined either by mass quarantine ("lockdown") or by